Checking Account vs. Savings Account

 What is a savings account?

-A savings account is a bank account that lets you earn some interest on your money.
-The interest rate can be variable.
+savings account is a bank account that lets you earn some interest on your money.
+The interest rate is usually variable.
 Certain types of savings accounts, such as high-yield savings accounts, may offer higher rates than traditional savings accounts.
-There may be limits on the number of transfers or withdrawals.
 Savings accounts can be a great place to store your emergency funds.
 They may also be a good place to save for short-term goals like saving for a vacation or a new car.

-To use the benefits of both checking and savings accounts, consider:
+To get the benefits of both checking and savings accounts, you might consider:

-- Link your accounts: Most banks allow you to link your checking and savings accounts online.
-This means you can easily transfer money from one bank account to another, especially if your bank offers online banking or a mobile app.
+• Linking your accounts: Most banks allow you to link your checking and savings accounts online so you can easily transfer money from one account to another.
+It’s especially easy to transfer money if your bank offers online banking or a mobile app.
+Linking your accounts could also help you avoid overdraft fees if your bank offers overdraft protection.

-- Use direct deposit and automatic transfers: Employers may allow you to get paid via direct deposit.
-You may be able to split your paycheck between checking and savings accounts.
+• Using direct deposit and automatic transfers: If you get paid via direct deposit, you may be able to split your paycheck between checking and savings accounts.
 Your bank may also allow for automatic transfers, so you can move money from your checking account to your savings account regularly.

 Disclosure: This article is for general educational purposes.
 It is not intended to provide financial advice.
 It also is not intended to completely describe any Citi product or service.
 You should refer to the terms and conditions financial institutions provide for various products.